mohammadimranora/mohammadimranora/README.md

 Software Engineer
 -----------------

 Hi, I’m a full-stack JavaScript and PHP developer and currently a Technical Leader at Total AI Systems Inc. I have over 5 years of experience building fintech products—especially in the debt-collection space—using Node.js, Nest.js, and React.js.

-What I Build: \* Back end: Node.js and Nest.js micro-services with TypeORM or Prisma, PostgreSQL, and Redis. \* Front end: React.js interfaces that turn complex financial data into clear, actionable views. \* DevOps: Docker for containerization, CI/CD with GitHub Actions, and Infrastructure as Code with Terraform.
-Current Wins at Total AI Systems: \* Adaptive Repayment Engine – machine learning-based schedules that cut default rates by 14%. \* Real-time Compliance Layer – automated CFPB checks that save about 20 hours per week.
-Tech I use and love: JavaScript, TypeScript, PHP, Nest.js, Node.js, React.js, Next.js, PostgreSQL, Redis, RabbitMQ, Docker, AWS, Terraform Beyond Code: I enjoy analyzing NBA game footage, experimenting with coffee brewing, and mentoring students in coding.
+What I Build:

+Back end: Node.js and Nest.js micro-services with TypeORM or Prisma, PostgreSQL, and Redis.

+Front end: React.js interfaces that turn complex financial data into clear, actionable views.

+DevOps: Docker for containerization, CI/CD with GitHub Actions, and Infrastructure as Code with Terraform.

+Current Wins at Total AI Systems:
+Adaptive Repayment Engine – machine learning-based schedules that cut default rates by 14%.

+Real-time Compliance Layer – automated CFPB checks that save about 20 hours per week.

+Tech I use and love: JavaScript, TypeScript, PHP, Nest.js, Node.js, React.js, Next.js, PostgreSQL, Redis, RabbitMQ, Docker, AWS.

+Beyond Code: I enjoy analyzing NBA game footage, experimenting with coffee brewing, and mentoring students in coding.
 Let’s Collaborate: I’m open to pair programming, building open-source fintech tools, or working on side projects that involve learning and growth.

 Feel free to reach out!

 * 🌍  I'm based in Hyderabad, India
 * ✉️  You can contact me at [mohammadimranora@outlook.com](mailto:mohammadimranora@outlook.com)